noltron000/homebrew-spells/spells/cantrips/magic-stone.md

 # Magic Stone

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level transmutation***

 **Casting Time:** bonus action

-**Duration:** 1 minute
+**Duration:** 5 minutes

 **Range:** touch

-**Tags:** verbal, somatic
+**Tags:** verbal, somatic, material

+**Material Components:** three stones

 ---

 ## Description
-You touch one to three pebbles and imbue them with magic.
+You touch three stones and imbue them with magic.
+A stone's magic lasts for the duration.
-You or someone else can make a Ranged Spell Attack with one of the pebbles by throwing it or hurling it with a sling.
+You or someone else can take a stone and use it in a Weapon Attack.
-If thrown, a pebble has a range of 60 feet.
-If someone else attacks with a pebble, that attacker adds your spellcasting ability modifier, not the attacker's, to the Attack Roll.
+If used as a sort of cudgel, a stone acts as an improvised weapon.
+If used as ammunition, it can be used normally with a sling or a similar weapon that hurls stones.
+In either case, an attack with a magic stone has the following properties:
+- A magic stone deals magical bludgeoning damage.
-On a hit, the target takes bludgeoning damage equal to `1d6` + your spellcasting ability modifier.
+- Attacks with a magic stone have a magical bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).
-Whether the attack hits or misses, the spell then ends on the stone.

-If you cast this spell again, the spell ends on any pebbles still affected by your previous casting.
+The magic on a stone dissipates after it is used in an attack.
+The spell ends when there are no more stones affected by its magic, or if you cast it again.
+You can dismiss the magic on any number of stones at any time (no action required).

 ---

-**Classes:** druid, warlock, artificer (revisited)
+**Classes:** druid, warlock, artificer

 **Sources:** XGE, page 160

+**Quality Assurance:** :star: personal pass